 Some short sequences remind us of the origins of everday products such as coffee, wool, honey, and chocolate.
 Longer ones take us on a conceptual and causal journey from seemingly unrelated elements.
 An octopus in one frame leads us to a stamped and postmarked letter by way of pigeon—twice, for two different purposes—several frames later.
 And each step makes perfect sense.

 The more I looked through the book, the more connections I found.
 It is a book that can be ‘read’ from cover to cover or picked up and leafed through at random.
 Or both.
 You will find yourself returning to it again and again whichever way you choose to interact with it.

 Before and After can be used in class as a conversation starter, a prompt for demand or free writing, or an exemplar for similar art projects.
 Combine all three and you have a cross-curricular afternoon in the making.

 If you are interested in wordless books, check out Sea of Dreams by Dennis Nolan or The Red Book by Barbara Lehman which I have wrote about on this blog.
-Some others that I recommend are Museum Trip, Rainstorm, and Red Again, also by Barbara Lehman, Floatsom and Tuesday, by David Weisner, Pool and Door, by Jihyeon Lee, and Chalk by Bill Thompson.
+Some others that I recommend are Museum Trip, Rainstorm, and Red Again, also by Barbara Lehman, Floatsom and Tuesday, by David Weisner, Pool and Door, by Jihyeon Lee, and Chalk and Fossil by Bill Thompson.
 Please comment if you have a wordless book that you have used in class or personally enjoy.
 I would love to take a look.